 The Academy Trust is a company limited by guarantee with no share capital (registration no. 08812257) and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy.
-The Governors act as the Trustees for the charitable activities of Enlighten Learning Trust and are also trustees of the charitable company for the purposes of company law.
+The Trustees are responsible for the charitable activities of Enlighten Learning Trust and are also directors of the charitable company for the purposes of company law.
 The charitable company is known as Enlighten Learning Trust, having changed its name from Esher Learning Trust on 17 March 2021.